PG-Momik/Ship-Function-From-Backend-To-Frontend/readme.md

 | python | 👍| [pythonClient.py](FUNCTION_AS_STRING/pythonClient.py)|

 ## Conclusion
-I do not think is not doable.
+I do not think this is doable.
+Also this is apparently a huge security issue.
+Prone to XSS.

 ---